Closing the Loop Inside Neural Networks: Causality-Guided Layer Adaptation for Fault Recovery Control: Introduction

 \section{Introduction}

-Autonomous systems ranging from unmanned aerial vehicles (UAV) to spacecraft and space robots are required to have high levels of resilience to operate safely in dynamic and uncertain environments \cite{o2024learning,tsukamoto2024neural}.
-These systems frequently encounter challenges such as unpredictable external disturbances as well as various types of faults, which push them into out‑of‑distribution (OOD) conditions beyond their nominal design assumptions \cite{4014460}.
+Autonomous systems ranging from unmanned aerial vehicles (UAV) to spacecraft are required to have high levels of resilience to operate safely in dynamic and uncertain environments \cite{o2024learning,tsukamoto2024neural}.
+These systems frequently encounter challenges such as unpredictable external disturbances and various types of faults, which push them into out‑of‑distribution (OOD) conditions beyond their nominal design assumptions \cite{4014460}.
 Under such circumstances, conventional controllers often fail to recover the system since they lack the level of adaptability required to maintain a reliable performance.

-Model-based control methods, such as adaptive control \cite{park2021adaptive,5717148}, offer strong stability guarantees when dealing with structured uncertainty or known fault models.
-However, their efficacy depends critically on accurate system modeling and prior knowledge of fault characteristics.\inlinecomment{This reliance becomes a significant limitation in real-world deployments, where system degradation and fault signatures may evolve unexpectedly.} Data‑driven controllers that leverage deep neural networks (DNNs) provide a promising alternative by capturing complex mappings directly from data.
+Adaptive control methods \cite{park2021adaptive,5717148} offer strong stability guarantees when dealing with structured uncertainty or known fault models.
+However, their effectiveness depends critically on accurate system modeling and prior knowledge of fault characteristics.\inlinecomment{This reliance becomes a significant limitation in real-world deployments, where system degradation and fault signatures may evolve unexpectedly.} Data‑driven controllers that leverage deep neural networks (DNNs) provide a promising alternative by capturing complex mappings directly from data.
 However, their performance declines when faced with OOD scenarios during runtime~\cite{jiahao2023online}.
 Hence, online learning approaches where neural network parameters are updated online have been employed as a solution to make a closed-loop autonomous system robust to modeling uncertainties and faults \cite{he2024self,9337905}.
 However, applying updates across the entire network can result in catastrophic forgetting \cite{rusu2016progressive} and impose extensive computational overhead for real-time implementation.